Dusty-Hordofel/biloko-mern-ecommerce/README.md

 156. Cart in Redux State
      I. create cartReducer
      II. import cartReducer in rootReducer
-     III. import the store in ProductCard
+     III. import the store in <ProductCard/>

 157. Dispatch Add To Cart
+     I. dispact 'ADD_TO_CART' action type to the store.
+     II. add handleAddToCart and redux store in <SingleProduct/>
+     II. show the quantity in the navbar (nav->Header)

 158. Cart Page Setup
 159. Cart Page Order Summary
 160. Redirect Back to Cart Page After Login